-My favorite recent rant is this one on avocado toast, during which he completely debunks terrible “advice” from another personal finance columnist.
+My favorite post of his is on avocado toast, in which he completely debunks terrible “advice” from another personal finance columnist.

-Ash Ambridge at The Middle Finger Project also uses strong language and a no-B.S. attitude that gets people to sit up and take notice.
+Ash Ambirge at The Middle Finger Project also uses strong language and a no-B.S. attitude that gets people to sit up and take notice.

-Being polarizing like this might turn some people off, but it can also help you create raving fans who might feel like a politically-correct to the same material comes off as disingenuous.
+Being polarizing like this might turn some people off, but it can also help you create raving fans who might feel like being politically correct with the same material comes off as disingenuous.

 Now, contrast that example with someone who talks about similar topics, but in a completely different style and tone: Marie Forleo.